Redmart/slate/source/index.html.md

 |400|[Bad Request](https://tools.ietf.org/html/rfc7231#section-6.5.1)|Bad Request|[Problem](#schemaproblem)|
 |404|[Not Found](https://tools.ietf.org/html/rfc7231#section-6.5.4)|Not Found|[Problem](#schemaproblem)|

-## Get all Stocks
+## Get all Stock Lots

 <a id="opIdgetProductsPickup-locationsStocks-productId-pickupLocationId"></a>

-For now, RedMart supports only _one_ Stock per Product.
+With this endpoint, retrieve all Stock Lots of a given product.
+For now, RedMart supports only _one_ Stock Lot per product.

 > Code samples